 (4) In cases of imminent danger, suspend operations until the hazard can be eliminated or controlled.

-(7) Inform employees who report hazardous conditions on the status of planned and actual corrective action.
+(6) Inform employees who report unsafe or hazardous conditions on the status of planned and actual corrective action(s).

 (1) Assist managers and supervisors in establishing employee awareness and administering programs for reporting and abating unsafe or unhealthful conditions.

 (2) Immediately notify the respective Regional Safety Manager for regional imminent danger conditions or the National Programs Section Manager for mission area or office imminent danger conditions.

 (3) Coordinate with managers and supervisors to ensure that unsafe or unhealthful condition reports are investigated.